-NOTE: Projects that relate solely to operational problems unique to an individual campus or that fall within the normal scope of departmental responsibility are not appropriate for application to this funding program.
-Applicants with projects such as these are encouraged to seek funding from their campus administration, their library administration, or from other grants programs (e.g.: for grants from the National Historical Publications and Records Commission, see http://www.archives.gov/nhprc/announcement/).
+NOTE: Projects that relate solely to operational problems unique to an individual campus or that fall within the normal scope of departmental responsibility are not appropriate for this program.
+Applicants with projects such as these are encouraged to seek funding from their campus administration, their library administration, or from other grants programs (e.g.: Institute of Museum and Library Services grants).

-The Mini Grant program (maximum award $500) is designed as an adjunct to the full-scale Research Grant program.
-As such, it is expected that awards may be used to assist librarians in the preparation of full-scale research proposals or that will assist them in bringing projects to completion (for example, expenses for statisticians, printers, consultants, coverage of release time to complete final edits to a book, etc.).
+Mini Grants (maximum award $500) are awarded for small-scale research projects or as an adjunct to the full-scale Research Grant program.
+Awards may be used to assist librarians in preparation for full-scale research proposals or to bring projects to completion (for example, expenses for statisticians, printers, consultants, coverage of release time to complete final edits to a book, etc.).

 Presentation Grants (maximum award $600) are awarded specifically to fund the cost of presenting completed research.
 These costs include (but are not limited to) printing and travel expenses associated with presenting a paper or poster based on the librarian’s professional research.